Course

 Qualities

-Leadership requires many qualities; this should begin with relational intelligence.
+Leadership, by definition, is when one group or person sets the direction for others and helps them to achieve their goals (11).
+Leadership is a process that requires many different qualities; this should begin with relational intelligence.
 Relational intelligence revolves around the idea of how you positively navigate through relationships with others.
-For one fulfilling a nurse leader role, this skill is absolutely necessary for your team’s success (5).
-Although nurse leaders are looked to when there is conflict, it is not solely their responsibility to resolve it, but that of all team members (5).
+For one fulfilling a nurse leader role, this skill is necessary for your team’s success (5).
+Although nurse leaders are looked to when there is conflict, it is not solely their responsibility to resolve it but that of all team members (5).

-Another important quality to develop at all levels of nursing especially for those in a nurse leader role is communication skills; including both how the message is sent, and how the message is received.
-Listening skills is a vital aspect of nursing and oftentimes, we are moving at a fast pace and already thinking about an answer before the person finishes speaking; with that being said, misunderstandings are easy to cause but not always so easy to fix.
+Another essential quality to develop at all levels of nursing, especially for those in a nurse leader role, is communication skills, including both how the message is sent and how the message is received.
+Listening skills are a vital aspect of nursing, and often, we move quickly and think about an answer before the person finishes speaking; misunderstandings are easy to cause but only sometimes so easy to fix.

-For nurse leaders, it is important to recognize and engage in managing conflict.
-Many times, there are barriers, including time constraints, fear of retaliation, and fear of exclusion.
-Of course, no one wants conflict, and sometimes this results in an attempt to soothe and prematurely place a solution.
-Those in the nurse leader role must learn how to positively engage in conflict resolution and stay engaged to promote collaboration and effective care.
-Being successful includes dialogue, coaching, the identification of the potential conflict, education, and training.
+For nurse leaders, it is essential to recognize and manage conflict.
+Barriers often exist, including time constraints, fear of retaliation, and fear of exclusion.
+Of course, no one wants conflict, which sometimes results in an attempt to soothe and prematurely find a solution.
+Those in the nurse leader role must learn to positively engage in conflict resolution and stay committed to promoting collaboration and effective care.
+Being successful includes dialogue, coaching, the identification of potential conflict, education, and training.

 Styles

-While developing a style, it is important to allow for the expression of multiple viewpoints and how to build better relationships (8).
-The absentee leader does little to communicate, mentor, and plan.
-The incompetent leader has little involvement in planning and faces serious moral issues.
-If the environment is not maintained and cohesive, job satisfaction and performance can be impacted negatively.
+While developing a style, it is essential to allow for the expression of multiple viewpoints and how to build better relationships (11).
+The absentee leader needs to do more to communicate, mentor, and plan.
+The incompetent leader needs more involvement in planning and faces severe moral issues.
+If the environment is maintained and cohesive, job satisfaction and performance can be positively impacted.

 Nurse Leader Role: Conflict Strategy